 Intended Users of NIEM-UML

 One of the key goals for NIEM-UML is to allow modelers and developers to apply NIEM-UML with minimal effort in order to create new models or change existing models and ultimately to produce NIEM MPD artifacts.
 When modeling information exchanges, there are two distinct sets of requirements that lead to two approaches to modeling.
 The first set of requirements represents the business requirements of an organization.
 This set is relatively constant and consistent over time and entails modeling the capabilities the organization has, the processes the organization employs and the information the organization leverages.
 The second set is related to the technical implementation of an organization’s capabilities, processes and information and varies as platforms and technologies change.
-These approaches are defined by MDA as the Platform Independent Model (PIM) and the Platform Specific Model (PSM) approaches, respectively.
+These approaches are defined by MDA® as the Platform Independent Model (PIM) and the Platform Specific Model (PSM) approaches, respectively.
 The “platform” for NIEM is considered to be XML Schema structured according to the NIEM naming and design rules (NDR) for XML Schema.

 The two distinct sets of requirements lead to two different approaches to modeling.
 The PIM is mainly a business modeling approach while the PSM is mainly a technical modeling approach.
 In practice, it is important to be able to model an information exchange leveraging both the business and the technical modeling approaches.
 Furthermore it is critical to have an active communication and effective collaboration between business and technical modelers to assure that the model represents the business requirements correctly and implements them effectively within the means of the current platform and technology.
 The structure of the NIEM-UML Profile is designed to meet the requirements of the two modeling communities described above and to allow for communication and collaboration between them.
-NIEM-UML also contains transforms that allow a PIM to automatically produce a PSM (using standard Model Driven Architecture (MDA) tooling) while allowing the modeler to augment the PIM with PSM considerations as required.
+NIEM-UML also contains transforms that allow a PIM to automatically produce a PSM (using standard Model Driven Architecture (MDA)® tooling) while allowing the modeler to augment the PIM with PSM considerations as required.

 NIEM-UML Profiles